 declined, the company conducted sales activities emphasizing profitability.

-Marine fuel sales business: Sales of fuels for coastal vessels increased as
+Marine fuel sales business: Sales of fuels for coastal vessels increased on greater supply to

-customers acquired new routes.
+customers acquiring new routes.
 However, sales for ocean-going vessels declined, and

 overall sales volume was down YoY.